supabase/realtime/forum/TLA_FINDINGS.md

    `tla/Muster2RestartLive.tla`: a droppable prepare wedges a round and the crash-restart resolves it; `RoundsResolve` and `<>[]RoundsQuiet` hold (exhaustive at 3 nodes, `MaxSeq=2`).
 See "Follow-up models" above.
+7. ~~**Remaining cross-mechanism compositions (open, ranked low).**~~ **DONE** — both compositions are now modeled and checked clean:
+   **sweep × restart** in `tla/Muster3RestartDown.tla` (`NoMissedDelivery`
+   holds; exhaustive at `MaxSeq=2`, partial-clean at `MaxSeq=4` past Finding B's depth) and **sweep × delta/multi-group × restart** in `tla/Muster3DeltaRestartDown.tla` (holds; exhaustive at `MaxSeq=2`,
-7. **Remaining cross-mechanism compositions (open, ranked low).** The GC sweep + tombstone reap (`Muster3`) is verified only on the single-group, no-restart Muster2 base — **sweep × restart** and **sweep × delta/multi-group** are unchecked compositions.
-Assessment: the sweep's under-delivery lever is its routes-away + `SourceAgrees` guard; a restart wipes the very `member_views` agreement `SourceAgrees` reads (fail-safe direction: no agreement ⇒ no sweep), and a delta's baseline rows are exactly the groups that *do* route to the receiver, which the routes-away guard spares.
-Both arguments are informal; given Finding B came from exactly this kind of composition, worth building if the sweep is ever touched.
-Similarly, `Muster2RestartDownAsync` is single-group — its composition with delta selection is unchecked (the sync `Muster2DeltaRestartDown` covers restart × delta; the async window is view-level, so multi-group is not expected to change its class).
+   sweep-covering partial at `MaxSeq=3`, delta-covering partial at `MaxSeq=4`), with confirmed sweep / post-restart-sweep / delta witnesses.
+The informal fail-safe arguments (no agreement ⇒ no sweep; baseline groups route to the receiver so the routes-away guard spares them) are machine-checked.
+See "Follow-up models".
+One narrow residual, noted there: the delta-to-an-already-swept-router probe (`_w2`) did not surface within its search budget, so that exact shape is covered by the clean partials, not by a confirmed witness.
+Still open (unchanged): `Muster2RestartDownAsync` is single-group — its composition with delta selection is unchecked (the sync `Muster2DeltaRestartDown` covers restart × delta; the async window is view-level, so multi-group is not expected to change its class).
 8. **Marker seq abstraction (noted, declined).** Every `NoMissedDelivery` model stamps re-announce markers with a fresh per-message seq, while the real